-Railway recruitment 2018: Vacancies get bigger!
-20,000 additional jobs on offer after 90000 opportunities; check details
+RRB recruitment 2018: Vacancies get bigger!
+Indian Railways offers 20,000 additional jobs at indianrailways.gov.in

-Railway recruitment 2018: More vacancies are coming in the Indian Railways.
+RRB recruitment 2018: More vacancies are coming in the Indian Railways.
 In February, Railway had released a notification regarding the recruitment of candidates for 90,000 posts across.
 The Rail ministry has now announced some more vacancies.
 Earlier, the number of posts on offer was 90000 including Railway Group C and D vacancies.
 The vacancies have now gone up to 1,10,000.

 According to latest advertisement issued by the government, Indian Railways has added more than 9,000 jobs in Railway Protection Force (RPF) and Railway Protection Special Force (RPSF).